Welcome to Haviland Cottage on the Isle of Wight

 I am now convinced that Charles Dickens based the idea of Miss Havisham on Margaret Dick but named the character after her neighbour Catherine Haviland.
 The dates, location, and similarities to real life match to a tee!

-Margaret Dick (Miss Havisham) died in 1878 aged 52, leaving Madeira Hall to her brother in the will.
-She is buried in Ventnor Cemetery in Upper Ventnor.
+Margaret Dick (Miss Havisham) died in 1878 aged 52, leaving Madeira Hall to her brother Charles George Dick in the will.
+She is buried in Ventnor Cemetery just 10 meters away from her Brother Charles Dick and his wife Willamena , at Ventnor Cemetery in Upper Ventnor.
 Miss Catherine Haviland also died aged 52 in Lausanne , Switzerland.

-The short walk is just over an hour, and concentrates on the Victorian Celebrity hotspot of Bonchurch, however please be warned that it is fairly hilly.
+The short walk is just around two hours and concentrates on the Victorian Celebrity hotspot of Bonchurch, however please be warned that it is challenging walk including the 101 steps.
 If you enjoyed the walk, please consider making a voluntary donation of £3 or more to the Bonchurch Community Association - which provides for the upkeep of the beautiful village, and for community events.

 Please make a transfer to the BCA , Sort Code 54-10-34 , Account # 18483488 Ref Haviland